yearn/yearn-devdocs/README.md

 Doc is split in two, the versioned doc and the non-versioned doc.
 Doc is generated from markdown or HTML files.

+For detailed information on the contributing workflow, please see the [Contributing doc](CONTRIBUTING.md).

 ### Not versioned doc

 In the `docs` folder: